-Read more stories about Bronco entrepreneurs in the W Magazine.
+Read more stories about Bronco entrepreneurs in the spring 2018 issue of W Magazine.

 KALAMAZOO, Mich.—Entrepreneurship is an adventure with a long list of challenges business owners gustily embrace by launching and trying to sustain an enterprise.

 The need to take calculated risks, financial and otherwise, may be at the top of that list.
 But making the requisite pivot—or, more likely, pivots—at the right times is not far below.

 As the market changes, when an essential employee departs, when a principal investor has a caveat or a potentially lucrative idea requires a change in the business model, mustering the wherewithal to reposition can be crucial to surviving and thriving.